 This artifact surprised me with some effective nostalgia-nudging.
-Its beautiful color cinematography and sincere performances provide cover for unlikely script contrivances, over-length (the 110 minutes would have worked better around 90) and its contextual aura of gloom.
+Beautiful color cinematography and sincere performances provide cover for unlikely script contrivances, over-length (the 110 minutes would have worked better around 90) and a contextual aura of gloom.
 It was the last movie written & directed by the prolific Delmer Daves, who switched over from a string of seven good westerns during 1954-59 to six years of seven sudsers (including four valiant attempts to do something with Troy Donahue).

 The plot has O’Hara skipping out on dullard hubby Richard Todd to luxuriate by mountain-framed Lago di Garda with her concert pianist lover Brazzi.
 Her hurt and confused children (Martin Stephens and Elizabeth Dear) follow on their own to gum things up, then Brazzi’s daughter piles on as well.
 She’s played by Olivia Hussey, 14, in her debut, three years before Romeo And Juliet.

 The kids do well enough (Stephens had been one of the ultra-weird youngsters in Village Of The Damned ), though their scheming tries patience some.
 Brazzi gets room to display passion, and since he’d been seducing frustrated American women for years (in Three Coins In The Fountain, Summertime and South Pacific ) that’s expected.

 I think it’s O’Hara’s best latter-career role, hardly as much fun as the much more popular The Parent Trap, Mr.Hobbs Takes A Vacation or McLintock!, but with more scene-to-scene chances to display a nuanced range of actual, authentic informed-by-life adult emotion.
 She doesn’t get spanked here.